microzen/cse21_thegang/hw/assignment1.md

 (a)
 $$ 26 * 8 * 10^7 $$

- Answer : 8 character string with excatly one letter and 7 digits.
+ Answer : 8 character string with excatly one lowercase letter and 7 digits.

- Reason : choosing letter out of 26 ways, choosing position out of 8, then 7 positions reamins with any digit.
+ Reason : choosing lowercase letter out of 26 ways, choosing its position out of 8 positions, then 7 remaining position with any digit from 0-9.

 (b) $$ 10^3(26+10)^5 \binom{8}{3} $$
-Answer : 8 character strings together with 3 digit only positions and 5 of any letter or digits.
+Answer : number of 8 character strings  with 3 digit only positions and 5 of any lowercase letter or digits positions.

-Reason : choosing the 3 on digit only position out of 8 and put any digits in those positions and fill remaining position with any letters or digits.
+Reason : choosing 3 digit only position out of 8 and put any digits in those positions and fill remaining position with any letters or digits.
+8C3 is for choosing 3 positions for digits out of 8 positions.

 (c)
 $$ (26 + 10)^8 - 26^8 $$
-Answer : 8 character strings that have at least one digit.
+Answer : 8 character lowercase string that have at least one digit.

-Reason : all letter or digit strings of length 8 and take out the strings made of letters only.
+Reason : Sum of all lowercase letters or digit strings of length 8 and take out the strings made of lowercase letters only.

 (d)
 $$ 26^8 + 10^8 + 10^4 * 26^4 $$
-Answer : 8 character strings that all letters or all digits or have 4 digits and 4 letters positions.
+Answer : 8 character strings that are all lowercase letters or all digits or starts with 4 digits and ends with 4 lowercase letters posion.

-Reason : add all the counts
+Reason : add all the counts. $26^8$ is all lowercase letters only password, $10^8$ is all digits only passwords, and the last addend is for all that starts with 4 digits and ends with 4 lowercase letters posion.

 ---